 - Implement your emergency preparedness plans, if necessary

-Please use the links below for updated resources to assist with your emergency preparedness and disaster planning needs.
+Use the links below for updated resources to help with your emergency preparedness and disaster planning needs.

-You must complete any survey that captures information about a declared disaster, as it provides Child Care Regulation, Texas Workforce Commission, and the Federal Office of Child Care with critical updates on the status of your operation and requests information on how the disaster has impacted your ability to provide care for children.
+You must complete any survey that captures information about a declared disaster.
+It provides Child Care Regulation, Texas Workforce Commission and the Federal Office of Child Care with critical updates on the status of your operation and requests information on how the disaster has impacted your ability to provide care for children.